The mind is the greatest obstacle to success and self-improvement for many people…

 How does a person overcome their fear of the unknown?

-Where does a fear of the unknown come from?
+1. Ask where your fear of the unknown come from?

 Fear is a natural human instinct that exists to keep us from harm.
 It is a rare person who experiences no fear at all.